codefellows-seattle-javascript-401d19/08-09-vanilla-rest-server/lab-seth/README.md

 - It uses Winston Logger to keep track of logs.
 - GET, POST, DELETE routes for newly discovered exo-planets
+- Uses Faker to fake information fo rtesting purposes
+- Tests populate the databse with 5 planets, then runs 7 tests to make sure all routes work and respond properly with good and bad inputs

 ## Code Example

+### Routes Example
 ```

 router.post('/api/planet', (request,response) => {